Evaluating health information online

 Finding information written online does not guarantee it is correct.
 The checklist below is a tool to help you find health information from a trustworthy source.

-C-Currency: When was the information published?
-Is it current or out of date?
+C-Currency: Is the information current or out of date?
+When was it published?

 A-Authority: Who is the author?
 What are the author’s credentials to write on the topic?

-A-Accuracy: Is the information supported by evidence?
-Can you verify the information from other reliable sources?
+A-Accuracy: Is the information backed by evidence?
+Can you verify elsewhere?

-Publicly available information is often generic, meaning it is not specific to any one person’s health condition or situation.
-Websites should generally include a disclaimer stating that the information does not replace medical advice from a family doctor.
+Most public health information is general and may not apply to your child’s specific situation.
+Reliable websites, podcasts or media should include a disclaimer stating the information does not replace medical advice from a doctor.

 Be cautious about websites that: